DPBourne/MATLAB-SDOT/README.md

 ## Software limitations ##

 * The code is limited to 3D (2D code coming soon).
-* The source measure is the Lebesgue measure on a cuboid (rather than a general absolutely continuous measure).
+* The source measure is the Lebesgue measure on a cuboid.
-* The transport cost is either the quadratic cost or the periodic quadratic cost (optimal transport on a triply-periodic box).
+* The transport cost is either the quadratic cost or the periodic quadratic cost.

 We plan to address some of these limitations in future updates.